-Bright lights: the best lamps for your desk, table or floor
+The best lamps 2023: bright lights for your desk, table or floor | Stuff

 Brick Tamland loves lamp and so should you.
 After all, there’s nothing like a movable light fixture to give your gaff a glow up.

 Eager to look on the bright side?
-From floor-standing shiners to table-top torches, the best lamps come in all sorts of shapes and sizes.
-Some will talk to your smart devices, while others will charge your blower as they glow.
+You might think that buying a desk lamp is as easy as flipping a switch, but there’s a few things to consider.
+Do you want to recreate Blackpool illuminations or something more subtle, such as the Lumie Bodyclock Luxe?
+The important factor is whether or not you want a traditional desk lamp, or something that will talk to your smart devices or charge your blower as they glow.
+You also want to consider whether you need a lamp that simply illuminates a room, or something that makes you look decent on Zoom calls.

-So whether you want to illuminate your living room or banish darkness from your desk, the list below features lamps to suit every space and situation.
+So whether you want to illuminate your living room or banish darkness from your desk, the list below features the best lamps to suit every space and situation.

 Desktop dazzlers